 Non-financial Assets: The carrying value of non-financial assets is reviewed at each reporting date or where there is an indication of impairment.
 If an indication of impairment exists, the asset's recoverable amount is determined.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.
-The asset's recoverable amount is determined as the higher of the asset's fair value less cost of disposal or value in use.
+The asset's recoverable amount is determined as the higher of the asset's fair value less cost of disposal or value in use value less cost of disposal or value in use.

-(k) Employee benefits
+Employee benefits (k)

 A liability is recognised for employee benefits including salaries, superannuation, annual leave, long service leave and short-term incentives where there is a present or constructive obligation as a result of past service.
 The liability is based on the amount expected to be paid provided that the obligation can be measured reliably.
-These are measured on an undiscounted basis where the amounts are expected to be paid within the next 12 months.
+These are measured on an undiscounted basis where the amounts are expected to be paid within the undisconted basis where the amounts are expected to be paid within the next 12 months.
 For amounts where the payment date is expected to exceed 12 months, such as long service leave, future pay increases are projected and then discounted using the Australian Government Bond Generic Yield Rates.
 As sick leave is non-vesting, this is recognised as and when this leave is taken.

-(l) Rounding
+Rounding (I)